MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Management/Microsoft.PowerShell.Management.md

 ### [New-WebServiceProxy](New-WebServiceProxy.md)

-Creates a Web service proxy object that lets you use and manage the Web service in Windows PowerShell.
+Creates a Web service proxy object that lets you use and manage the Web service in PowerShell.

 ### [Pop-Location](Pop-Location.md)

 Changes the current location to the location most recently pushed onto the stack.
-You can pop the location from the default stack or from a stack that you create by using the Push-Location cmdlet.

 ### [Push-Location](Push-Location.md)